thor-x-me/subway_bot/README.md

 # subway_bot
-This project is aiming to automate the endless game Subway Surfers with the help of object detection.
+This project is aiming to automate the endless game Subway Surfers with the help of neural networks.